Planning Your Tropical Effect Landscape

 See Also: How to Plan Tropical Affect Landscape?

 Cocos palms should not be used as the large seeds are a problem as they fall.
 They also attract birds whose droppings further contaminate the pool surrounds.
+They are not self-cleaning and look ugly with retained dead fronds.

 Group Planting